Seeking the Kingdom of God: From Religion to Relationship

 The Gospel of the Kingdom is not just a message we speak; it's a lifestyle we demonstrate.

-Understanding what it means to seek the Kingdom is vital, but Jesus calls us to LIVE it.
-Now that you've explored the internal steps of Kingdom seeking, here are three practical ways you can release the Kingdom of God beyond yourself and into your everyday world.
+Understanding what it means to seek the Kingdom is vital, but Jesus calls us to live it.
+Now that you've explored the internal steps of seeking the Kingdom of God, here are three practical ways you can release the Kingdom of God beyond yourself and into your everyday world.

 1. Follow the Holy Spirit's Leading